retrofuturejosh/building-react-modular-audio-player/README.md

 # React Modular Audio Player

 This is a simple web application used to build, test, and demo a soon-to-be-released React HTML5 audio player component available through NPM.
-Information about the component is available below and will be updated frequently.
+Information about the component is detailed below and will be updated frequently.

 ## CURRENTLY UNDER CONSTRUCTION!!!!!!